Work From Home Webinar Series.

 Record Hours Worked.
 Track via dialer, keep records 3 years.

-It’s the employer’s legal obligation to track the time and the hours employees are working.
+When it comes to call center legal issues, it’s the employer’s obligation to track the time and the hours employees are working.
 In some states, meal periods are mandatory.
 For a remote call center, your employees may track time through a dialer system.
 Training is essential to make sure they understand how to track their time accurately, so they’re not working off the clock, or logging hours for work when they’re not working.
 Keep time records a minimum of three years.